-- all references made to sections, parts, divisions, schedules or clauses relate to the Payroll Tax Act 2009, unless otherwise specified; - a reference to the Commissioner is a reference to the Commissioner of State Taxation; - a reference to Australian jurisdictions includes all the states and territories of Australia; and - a reference to state(s) or interstate includes the Australian Capital Territory and the Northern Territory
+- all references made to sections, parts, divisions, schedules or clauses relate to the Payroll Tax Act 2009, unless otherwise specified; - a reference to the Commissioner is a reference to the Commissioner of State Taxation; - a reference to Australian jurisdictions includes all the states and territories of Australia; and - a reference to state(s) or interstate includes the Australian Capital Territory and the Northern Territory.

-We hope you find this Guide to be helpful and we would certainly welcome any comments or suggestions that would help us to improve it.
+I hope you find this Guide to be helpful and I welcome any comments or suggestions that would help RevenueSA to improve it.